Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Figure 6: Primary separation filter

-When compressed air leaves the air-end, it is mixed with compressor oil.
+When compressed air leaves the air end, it mixes with compressor oil.
 This mixture enters a primary separator tank, where the first steps in separating the oil from the air occur.
 The primary separator tank uses mechanical separation and centrifugal force to drive oil molecules together, which form droplets that eventually fall to the bottom of the tank.
 A large amount of oil is removed from the air at this stage.
 Often, the separator tank also acts as an oil reservoir.

 Secondary Separation Filter